-Early and Modern Irish
+BA in Early and Modern Irish (Single Honor Degree)

 Early and Modern Irish provides students with a training in the critical study of the language, literature and culture of Ireland and Gaelic Scotland from the earliest period from which records are extant down to modern times.
-A wide range of texts and authors is studied and students are introduced to the basic skills of linguistic and literary analysis as well as to the elements of social history, palaeography and comparative philology.
+A wide range of texts and authors is studied and students are introduced to the basic skills of linguistic and literary analysis as well as to the elements of social history, palaeography, folklore and comparative philology.

-The specific aim of the Senior Sophister year is to allow the students to focus on their preferred subject and develop their skills and talents in that subject.
-In particular the dissertation, written under the supervision of a member of the departmental staff, provides an opportunity and a stimulus for the student to investigate any aspect of the subject that they choose, and allows their creative and scholarly skills to blossom.
+In their Senior Sophister year students continue their studies in either Early or Modern Irish alone.
+The specific aim of the Senior Sophister year is to allow the students to focus on their preferred subject.
+In particular the dissertation (c.
+10,000 words), written under the supervision of a member of the departmental staff, provides an opportunity for the student to investigate any aspect of the subject that they choose, and to develop their scholarly skills.

 The Single Honor degree course in Early and Modern Irish has a course-specific requirement of a minimum of C3 in Higher Level Leaving Certificate Irish.

 See CAO information for points in 2016, course codes, etc.